marciopmaia/SDLCGenAI/README.md

 # SDLCGenAI

-This will be the project for SDLC updates
+This will be the project for SDLC updates.

+Initial front end code will be functionality over looks.

 ## GENERATE Agile Best Practices
 - Requirement Writing